On some notions of rank for matrices over tracts: Several notions of rank for matrices over tracts

 Suppose there exists a rank 2 oriented matroid $M$ such that the rows of $A$ are covectors of $M$.
-Then the underlying matroid $\underline{M}$ of $M$ must be $U_{2,4}$, since otherwise there would be a circuit of size at most 2, but any 2 columns of $A$ are linearly independent over $\S$.
+If $\underline{M}$ is not $U_{2,4}$, then it would have a circuit of rank at most $2$, which would imply that there is an $\S$-linear dependence among at most two columns of $A$, but this is clearly not the case.
+Hence $\underline{M} = U_{2,4}$, and we will find a contradiction by analyzing the $\S$-circuits.